Skip to main content

 Ask one of the Information Consultants for assistance at any time.

-• Why is it important to use scholarly journal articles for your paper when there are millions of articles online to choose from?
 The answer is the peer-review process.
 Scholarly articles are written by professors, researchers, and other experts.
-These articles go through a rigorous review process by their peers to ensure that the articles are credible and of high quality.
+These articles go through a rigorous review process by their peers to ensure they are credible and of high quality.
 When you use scholarly articles in your paper, know that these articles are relevant and add credibility to your work.

 Let us show you how simple it is to find a scholarly article.
 Follow the steps below.